 India's epics - the Ramayan and the Mahabharata - are ranked among the best in the world.
-Kalidasa's 'Shakuntala' has been translated in many European languages.
-India has given to the world the story telling favourite programme?
+Kalidasa's Shakuntala' has been translated in many European languages.
+India has given to the world the story telling tradition and it was only from old Sanskrit tales that the Aesop's fables, the Arabian Nights and even the story of Cinderella and the Jack and the Bean Stalks were derived.

-- (i) What are the two great epics of India? - (ii) Who wrote Shakuntala? - (iii) What are the stories that were derived from the old Sanskrit tales? - (iv) What are the fairy tales mentioned in the passage? - (v) What was the book translated in many European languages?
+- (i) What are the two great epics of India? - (ii) Who wrote Shakuntala?

+- (iii) What are the stories that were derived from the old Sanskrit tales?

+- (iv) What are the fairy tales mentioned in the passage?

+- (v) What was the book translated in many European languages?

+- Or

 - (b) Answer about your daily activities:

 - (i) What is your favourite subject?

 - (ii) When do you get up every day?

 - (iii) What do you have for breakfast?

 - (iv) When do you break for lunch?

 - (v) How many friends do you have?

 - (vi) When does your college-work start?

-- (vii) How often do you go to movies? (viii) What's your
+- (vii) How often do you go to movies? (viii)What's your favourite programme?

-(ix) Do you have a 'smart' phone?
+- (ix) Do you have a 'smart' phone?